b-hilprecht/glitch/README.md

 # Glitch

 Glitch is a framework for testing distributed system protocols under various network and node failure conditions.
 It provides a deterministic simulation environment where you can verify protocol correctness under adverse conditions.
 Check out how to simulate a full-fledged consensus algorithm [here](https://github.com/b-hilprecht/viewstamped-replication-rs).
+A more detailed explanation can be found in the [blog post](https://b-hilprecht.github.io/glitch/).

 ## Features